 In 1937, Dr. and Mrs. Lawrason moved to Albuquerque, New Mexico.
 They resided at 309 Carlisle Avenue.
 Dr. Lawrason worked as a pathologist at St. Joseph’s Sanitarium.
 Dr. and Mrs. Lawrason applied for permanent residence status in Albuquerque in 1942.
 That same year Dr Lawrason was drafted by the United States Army.
 An article appeared in the Albuquerque Journal on the 22nd of June, 1944 advising that Dr. Lawrason was formerly on staff at St Joseph’s Hospital and had been working in the laboratory and the x-ray department.

 Dr. and Mrs. Lawrason moved back to Canada and settled in Chatham in 1945.
 They resided at 43 Victoria Ave in Chatham and Dr. Lawrason worked as a radiologist and pathologist at the Public General Hospital.
 Eventually he became the Director of Radiology and Pathology.
 While in Chatham, Dr. Lawrason served as a Director with the YMCA, the Community Chest and the Victorian Order of Nurses.
 He belonged to Rotary and he was elected President of Rotary in 1950.
 Dr. Lawrason did not complete his 1 year term.
 Dr. and Mrs. Lawrason moved to Medicine Hat, Alberta in 1950 where he was appointed to organize and conduct a cancer diagnostic and treatment centre at the Medical Arts Centre.
 The Kent County Medical Society organized a farewell party for Dr. Lawrason on the 15th of June, 1950 at the William Pitt Hotel.
 He was presented with an engraved silver tray by Dr. John Graham of Blenheim for his service to the community.
 In Medicine Hat Dr. and Mrs. Lawrason resided at 25 Second Street (SE).

-Dr. Lawrason died on the 25th of April, 1985 in Summerland, British Columbia and Mrs. Lawrason died in 1991.
+Dr. Lawrason died on the 25th of April, 1985 in Summerland, British Columbia and Mrs. Lawrason died on the 30th of December, 1991.
 Each year a scholarship is awarded to a first-year student at the University of Western Ontario for high academic standing.
 The award is called the Douglas and Mary Gladys Lawrason Admission Scholarship.